Donovan Wilson (footballer): Grimsby Town

 On 9 June 2023, Wilson signed a two-year deal with League Two side Grimsby Town after having been tracked by manager Paul Hurst since his time at Wolves.
 He picked up an injury in pre-season and was protected by Hurst in the first half of the 2023–24 season.
 He ended the campaign with eight goals in 30 appearances.
 He struggled with persistent injuries under Hurst's successor, David Artell, who expressed frustration with Wilson's ongoing issues and only played him on two occasions in the final two-thirds of the 2024–25 season before releasing him upon the expiry of his contract.

-Dagenham & Redbridge
+Later career

 On 17 June 2025, Wilson signed for National League South side Dagenham & Redbridge on a one-year deal; manager Lee Bradbury commented that "he's in his prime and he'll bring a lot of experience and nous to the front line and the team".
+In February 2026, Wilson returned to divisional rivals Bath City on loan for the remainder of the 2025–26 season.
+Bath City were relegated at the end of the campaign.
+He joined Bath City (now in the Southern League Premier Division South) on a permanent deal on 17 July, signing a two-year contract.